k0retux/fuddly/docs/source/data_model.rst

   The alphabet to use for generating data, in case no ``val_list`` is provided.
 Also use during absorption to validate the contents.
 It is checked if there is no ``val_list``.

+Below the different currently defined string types:

+- :class:`fuzzfmk.value_types.String`: General purpose character
+  string.
+- :class:`fuzzfmk.value_types.Filename`: Filename.
+Similar to the type ``String``, but some disruptors like ``tTYPE`` will generate more specific test cases.

 BitField